porter-finance/v1-core/docs/interfaces/IBond.md

     <td>
       uint256    </td>
         <td>
-    The number of paymentTokens to receive.    </td>
+    The number of paymentTokens that the bond shares would be redeemed for.    </td>
       </tr>
   <tr>
     <td>
       uint256    </td>
         <td>
-    The number of collateralTokens to receive.    </td>
+    The number of collateralTokens that would be redeemed for.    </td>
       </tr>
 </table>